Closeup of 10¢ stamp being expertized

 To underwrite and publish philatelic and postal history research work in various formats.

-The provision of expertization services for the validation of Canadian philatelic and postal history items.
+To provide expertization services for the validation of Canadian philatelic and postal history items.

 Example of frames from an exhibition